edespino/cloudberry-site/docs/sql-stmts/create-transform.md

 ## Compatibility

-This form of `CREATE TRANSFORM` is a Cloudberry Database extension.
+This form of `CREATE TRANSFORM` is a Apache Cloudberry extension.
 There is a `CREATE TRANSFORM` command in the SQL standard, but it is for adapting data types to client languages.
-That usage is not supported by Cloudberry Database.
+That usage is not supported by Apache Cloudberry.

 ## See also